Chapter 16.16

 b.
 A licensed geologist or geotechnical engineer certifies that the landslide hazard area can be safely modified or the development proposal designed so the landslide hazard risk to the property or adjacent property is eliminated or mitigated;

 c.
-The alteration will not adversely impact other sensitive areas, such as streams; and
+The alteration will not adversely impact other critical areas, such as streams; and

 d.
 The alteration will not result in an increase in peak surface water flows or sedimentation to adjacent properties;